Transferability Properties of Graph Neural Networks: Proof of Thm. 1

 Similarly, the inverse GFT is defined as $\bbx = \bbV \hbx$.

 Substituting $\bbS=\bbV\bbLam\bbV^\Hr$ into \eqref{eqn:graph_convolution} and calculating the GFT of $\bby = \bbH(\bbS)\bbx$, we get

 from which we obtain the spectral representation of the graph convolution $h(\lambda)= \sum_{k=0}^{K-1} h_k \lambda^k$.
 There are two important things to note about the function $h$.
 First, while the GFTs of $\bbx$ and $\bby$ depend on the eigenvectors of $\bbS$, the spectral response of $\bbH(\bbS)$ is obtained by evaluating $h$ \textit{only} at the eigenvalues of the graph.
-This is illustrated in Figure \ref{fig:eigenvalues_and_filter}, where the red curve is $h(\lambda)$ and the green lines are the eigenvalues of the graph $\bbG$.
-Second, as a direct consequence of the Cayley-Hamilton theorem, polynomial filters $\bbH(\bbS)$ of order $K=N$ can be used to implement any filter with spectral representation $h(\lambda) = f(\lambda)$ where $f$ is analytic.
-In other words, any smooth function $f$ whose Taylor series converges can be implemented as a graph convolution on $\bbG$.
+This is illustrated in Fig. \ref{fig:eigenvalues_and_filter}, where the red curve represents $h(\lambda)$ and the green lines represent the eigenvalues of the graph $\bbG$.
+Second, on a given graph $\bbG$ polynomial filters $\bbH(\bbS)$ of order $K=N$ can be used to implement filters with spectral response given by any arbitrary function $f$ at the eigenvalues $\lambda_i$, i.e., $h(\lambda_i)=f(\lambda_i)$, as a consequence of the Cayley-Hamilton theorem.
+In particular, if $f$ is analytic, this function can be approximated by a polynomial filter $h(\lambda)$ for all $\lambda$.
+The error of the approximation will depend on the filter order $K$.